Jaundice in Adults (cont.)

 How is jaundice in adults diagnosed?

-The presence of jaundice requires a comprehensive medical evaluation to determine its cause.
+The presence of jaundice requires a comprehensive medical evaluation to determine the cause.
 Initially, your health care professional will take a detailed history of your illness and perform a physical exam, which can sometimes determine the cause of the jaundice.
 Initial blood testing will also be undertaken, with special attention being given to your liver function tests, complete blood count (CBC), electrolyte panel and lipase levels.
 Blood testing for exposure to hepatitis may also be ordered.
 Additional blood testing may be ordered based on the initial results.
 A urinalysis will likely also be ordered.

 Depending on the results of initial blood tests, further studies may be needed to help diagnose the underlying disease process.
 In certain cases, imaging studies will need to be obtained in order to evaluate for any abnormalities generally of the liver, gallbladder and pancreas.These imaging studies may include ultrasound, computerized tomography (CT) scan, magnetic resonance imaging (MRI), and cholescintigraphy (HIDA scan).